varnish/Varnish-Book/varnish_book.rst

         hook into, VCL allows you to affect the handling of any single request almost anywhere in the execution chain.

-        This provides both the pros and cons of any other programming language.
-There isn't going to be any complete reference guide to how you can deal with every possible scenario in VCL, but on the other hand, if you master the basics of VCL you can solve complex problems that nobody has thought about before.
+        This provides pros and cons as any other programming language.
+	This book is not a complete reference guide to how you can deal with every possible scenario in VCL, but on the other hand, if you master the basics of VCL you can solve complex problems that nobody has thought about before.
 And you can usually